-AT-007 is a novel central nervous system, or CNS, penetrant ARI that we are developing for the treatment of rare metabolic diseases, including galactosemia, a devastating rare pediatric metabolic disease that affects how the body processes a simple sugar called galactose, and for which there is no known cure or approved treatment available.
-The U.S. Food and Drug Administration, or FDA, has granted both orphan drug designation and rare pediatric disease designation to AT-007 for the treatment of galactosemia and in June 2021, FDA granted Fast Track Designation to AT-007 for the treatment of Galactosemia.
-We have completed an adult study in healthy volunteers and galactosemia patients, demonstrating that AT-007 is safe and well tolerated, and significantly reduces plasma galactitol levels vs. placebo.
-Galactitol is a toxic metabolite of galactose, which is formed in galactosemia patients by aberrant activity of aldose reductase when galactose is present at high levels.
-A pediatric study is underway in children with galactosemia, assessing the impact of AT-007 vs. placebo on safety, biomarker reduction of galactitol, and long-term functional outcomes.
+AT-007 is a novel central nervous system, or CNS, penetrant ARI that we are developing for the treatment of rare metabolic diseases, including Galactosemia, a devastating rare pediatric metabolic disease that affects how the body processes a simple sugar called galactose, and for which there is no known cure or approved treatment available.
+The U.S. Food and Drug Administration, or FDA, has granted both orphan drug designation and rare pediatric disease designation to AT-007 for the treatment of Galactosemia and in June 2021, the FDA granted Fast Track Designation to AT-007 for the treatment of Galactosemia.
+We have completed an adult study in healthy volunteers and Galactosemia patients, demonstrating that AT-007 is safe and well tolerated, and significantly reduces plasma galactitol levels vs. placebo.
+Galactitol is a toxic metabolite of galactose, which is formed in Galactosemia patients by aberrant activity of aldose reductase when galactose is present at high levels.
+A pediatric study is underway in children with Galactosemia, assessing the impact of AT-007 vs. placebo on safety, biomarker reduction of galactitol, and long-term functional outcomes.
 On April 13, 2021, we presented data featuring a cross-sectional analysis of nineteen pediatric patients with Classic Galactosemia, providing meaningful insight on the progressive worsening of the central nervous system phenotype with age.
+On October 18, 2021, we reported biomarker data from the pediatric ACTION-Galactosemia Kids study.
+The results demonstrate a substantial reduction in plasma galactitol of approximately 40%, which was statistically significant (p<0.001) vs. placebo.
+We previously reported a baseline analysis of the 47 children enrolled in the study which demonstrated a clear correlation between baseline galactitol levels and baseline clinical functional outcomes.
+The long-term functional outcomes portion of the pediatric study is ongoing, and the outcomes are assessed every 6 months by a fire-walled data monitoring committee (DMC).
+When the study reaches statistical significance in the active treated arm vs. the placebo arm, the DMC will alert the Company and the trial will be unblinded.
+Statistical modelling suggests that this should occur at approximately the 18month outcome assessment, based on currently available predictive information.
+In April 2022, the Company met with the FDA to discuss the design of the ongoing pediatric study prior to the first 6-month outcomes assessment by the DMC.
+The FDA confirmed that the pediatric study as it is currently designed would support an NDA submission if statistical significance is reached, and there is alignment between the FDA and the Company on the potential path forward to approval.
+The 6-month clinical outcomes were assessed by the fire-walled DMC, and as expected the data did not yet reach statistical significance.
+The DMC determined that the safety/benefit profile supported continuing the study.
+The next DMC evaluation will be following completion of the 12-month clinical outcomes assessments.